mkdocstrings/griffe/docs/extensions/official/warnings-deprecated.md

 ---

 This extension adds support for functions and classes decorated with [`@warnings.deprecated(...)`][warnings.deprecated], as implemented thanks to [PEP 702](https://peps.python.org/pep-0702/).
-The message provided in the decorator call will be stored in the corresponding Griffe object's [`deprecated`][griffe.Object.deprecated] attribute (usable by downstream rendering templates), and will also add an admonition to the object's docstring with the provided message as text.
+The message provided in the decorator call will be stored in the corresponding Griffe object's [`deprecated`][griffelib.Object.deprecated] attribute (usable by downstream rendering templates), and will also add an admonition to the object's docstring with the provided message as text.

 ```python
 from warnings import deprecated